Information for Pennsylvania-licensed Well Drillers

-For guidance on how to construct and test a well, the well driller should consult DEP’s
+For guidance on how to construct and test a well, use DEP’s

 Public Water Supply Manual, Part IV, Noncommunity System Design Standards, DEP ID: 383-2128-108 and DEP’s

-To document well-drilling activities, the Pennsylvania-licensed well driller must provide the public water supplier with their Water Well Completion Report that is submitted to the Pennsylvania Geological Survey and completed versions of the
+To document well-drilling activities, the Pennsylvania-licensed well driller must provide the public water supplier (project applicant) with the Water Well Completion Report that is submitted to the Pennsylvania Geological Survey and completed versions of the

 Well Construction Demonstration Datasheet and the

-Well Risk Assessment Form both of which are part of
+Well Risk Assessment Form, both of which are part of DEP's

 Module 1.
-Details provided on these forms are similar to the information that is required under the Pennsylvania Water Well Drillers License Act (Act 610) which is implemented by the Pennsylvania Geological Survey.
+The well information provided in Module 1 is similar to the information that is required for wells under the Pennsylvania Water Well Drillers License Act (Act 610).

-Module 1 provides documentation of the drilling and well-construction activities completed by the well driller on behalf of the public water supplier.
-Specifically, the Well Construction Demonstration Datasheet includes details on the following: well capping, casing and grout, drive shoe, well screen or open hole, pitless adaptor, discharge line, pump, well development and disinfection, well construction measurements (total well depth, casing depth grout depth, depth to pump intake, static water level, and screen or open hole length), and well driller information (refer to the well-sketch figure for a summary).
+The Well Construction Demonstration Datasheet of Module 1 is used by DEP to determine if the well meets construction standards.
+The form includes details on the following: well capping, casing and grout, drive shoe, well screen or open hole, pitless adaptor, discharge line, pump, well development and disinfection, well construction measurements (total well depth, casing depth grout depth, depth to pump intake, static water level, and screen or open hole length), and well driller information (refer to the well-sketch figure for a summary).

-Once the well is drilled, constructed, and properly developed, the well driller may be requested by the project applicant to conduct a pumping test to determine what pumping rate the well can provide for system demand.
-The pumping test operator should execute the test and complete the associated forms according to the instructions provided on the
+After the well is drilled, constructed, and properly developed, the well driller may be requested by the water supplier (project applicant) to conduct a pumping test to determine the sustainable rate of the well.
+The pumping-test operator must execute the test and complete the associated forms according to the instructions provided in

 Module 1.
-The pumping test should be conducted on a properly developed well and the pump-depth setting for the test must be the same as the final depth setting in the finished well.
-The pumping-test operator will need to effectively measure water levels and monitor drawdown during the test to ensure water levels do not drop below the pump (refer to the well-sketch figure for a summary).
+The pumping test must be conducted on a properly developed well and the pump-depth setting for the test must be the same as the final depth setting in the finished well.
+During the test, the pumping-test operator must manage the discharge water and effectively measure water levels and monitor drawdown to ensure that the water level does not drop below the pump (refer to the well-sketch figure for a summary).